uci-iasl/website/README.md

     $ scripts/mkbibdata

-from the root directory after you add or update BibTeX files in the `bib` subdirectory.
+from the root directory whenever BibTeX files in the `static/bib` directory are modified.